Acoustic Horn

 Introduction

-An acoustic horn is a tapered sound guide that aims to maximize the efficiency of sound transfer, and can be used both at the sound transmitting and sound receiving ends such as musical instruments and hearing aid equipments.
+An acoustic horn is a tapered sound guide that aims to maximize the efficiency of sound transfer and that can be used at both the sound transmitting and sound receiving ends, such as musical instruments and hearing aid equipment.

 A way to quantify the performance of an acoustic horn is to evaluate the amount of sound reflection in the horn.
 The following model simulates the sound propagation within an acoustic horn varying from the frequency to .
 The index of reflection intensity (IRI), which is defined as the average amplitude of the reflected wave, is then calculated across the frequency spectrum to show the acoustic performance of the horn.